google/fonts/ofl/euphoriascript/upstream_info.md

 - **Commit Hash**: `c7606fae5a17e051d983269f008dba6e8f4c0c77` (only commit in repo)
 - **Config**: None (SFD-only sources, not gftools-builder compatible)
 - **Overall Status**: missing_config (inherent limitation - legacy sources only)

+## Update (2026-04-24) -- Legacy source documentation

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/euphoriascript/` listing the legacy source files (`.sfd`/`.vfb`) present in the upstream repo at the pinned commit `c7606fae5a`.
+These formats are not yet supported by gftools-builder; the config serves as documentation for future compatibility work and to distinguish legacy-sourced families from families genuinely missing a build recipe.